AFLplusplus/AFLplusplus/utils/autodict_ql/readme.md

 ## What is this?

-`Autodict-QL` is a plugin system that enables fast generation of Tokens/Dictionaries in a handy way that can be manipulated by the user (Unlike The LLVM Passes that are hard to modify).
-This means that autodict-ql is a scriptable feature which basically uses the CodeQL (A powerful semantic code analysis engine) to fetch information from a code base.
+`Autodict-QL` is a plugin system that enables fast generation of Tokens/Dictionaries in a handy way that can be manipulated by the user (unlike The LLVM Passes that are hard to modify).
+This means that autodict-ql is a scriptable feature which basically uses CodeQL (a powerful semantic code analysis engine) to fetch information from a code base.

 Tokens are useful when you perform fuzzing on different parsers.
-AFL++ `-x` switch enables the usage of dictionaries through your fuzzing campagin. if you are not familiar with Dictionaries in fuzzing, take a look [here](https://github.com/AFLplusplus/AFLplusplus/tree/stable/dictionaries) .
+The AFL++ `-x` switch enables the usage of dictionaries through your fuzzing campaign.
+If you are not familiar with Dictionaries in fuzzing, take a look [here](https://github.com/AFLplusplus/AFLplusplus/tree/stable/dictionaries) .

 ## Why CodeQL ?
-We basically developed this plugin on top of CodeQL engine because it gives the user scripting features, it's easier and it's independent of the LLVM system.
+We basically developed this plugin on top of the CodeQL engine because it gives the user scripting features, it's easier and it's independent of the LLVM system.
 This means that a user can write his CodeQL scripts or modify the current scripts to improve or change the token generation algorithms based on different program analysis concepts.

 ## CodeQL scripts